RINEARN/exevalator/vb/README.md

 ## Requirements

 * Microsoft&reg; Visual Studio&reg;, 2022 or later (recommended)
-* Or, other Visual Basic .NET development environment (for .NET 6.0 later, recommended)
+* Or, any other Visual Basic .NET development environment (for .NET 6.0 or later, recommended)

 <a id="how-to-use"></a>
 ## How to Use

-The interpreter of Exevalator is implemented in a single file "vb/Exevalator.vb", so you can import and use it in your project by very easy 3 steps!
+Exevalator is an interpreter, compactly implemented in just a single file, "vb/Exevalator.vb."
+This streamlined design allows for easy integration into your projects in the following three steps:

-### 1. Add "Exevalator.vb" to any project
+### 1. Add "Exevalator.vb" to Any Project

-If you are using IDE of Visual Studio, add the file "vb/Exevalator.vb" to your project, as follows:

-At first, right-click your project on "Solution Exproler", and select "Add" > "Existing Item".
-Then a window will be popped-up for choosing a file, so choose "Exevalator.vb" exists in "csharp" folder of this repository.
-If you added it successfully, "Exevalator.vb" becomes visible on "Solution Exproler".
+If you are using Visual Studio, simply right-click on your project in the "Solution Explorer", select "Add" > "Existing Item", then navigate to and choose "Exevalator.vb" from the "vb" folder of this repository.
+Once added, "Exevalator.vb" will be visible in your "Solution Explorer".

-(If you want to compile/run in command lines, we will explain how to do it later.)
+(Instructions for compiling and running from the command line will be provided later.)

-### 2. Check the name of the project
+### 2. Check the Name of the Project

-In a VB.NET project, by default, the project name is implicitly added to the top hierarchy of the project's namespaces.
-If you overlook this, you will be troubled by errors when you refer a library added to the project.
+In VB.NET projects, the project name is by default added to the top hierarchy of the project's namespaces.
+Overlooking this detail can lead to errors when referencing a library added to the project.

-Here, for simplicity, let assume that the project name in which you added Exevalator.vb is:
+For simplicity, let's assume the project name where you added "Exevalator.vb" is:

 	YourProject

-Please check the actual project name here, and in the next step, replace "YourProject" to the actual name.
+Please check the actual project name at this stage, and use it to replace "YourProject" in the next step.

-### 3. Load Exevalator from your code, and use it
+### 3. Load Exevalator From Your Code, and Use It

-Next, load Exevalator from your code by "Imports" as follows.
-Then you can use Exevalator in the code:
+Next, load Exevalator in your code with the following "Imports" statement.
+Then, you can begin using Exevalator:

 	...
-	' Please replace "YourProject" in the following to the actual project name.
+	' Replace "YourProject" with your actual project name.
 	Imports YourProject.Rinearn.ExevalatorVB
 	...